Pulsar mass measurements and tests of general relativity

 3. The last table lists all confirmed (22) and candidate (12) pulsar - neutron star systems that have been published.
 The members of this list repeat several systems presented in the previous two parts.
 It also includes systems for which no mass constraints have been published, apart from the mass functions.

 If you find this table useful, then please cite the relevant original references.
-If not practical, then please cite this review on the topic.
-For a summary on millisecond pulsar masses, please cite this work on the topic.
-Thank you!
+If not practical, then please cite this review on the topic of NS masses, or this review on the topic of gravity experiments with radio pulsars.

 Acronyms used below: